binary-com/binary-bot/README.md

 ### Deploying to local gh-pages

 ```
-npm run deploy [branchname] # can contain /
+npm run release --branch [branchname] # can contain /
 ```

 ## Deployment/Release

 ```
 gulp test-deploy # for local test deploy
-npm run deploy <branch-name> # to deploy a branch (eg., beta) and master
+npm run release --branch <branch-name> # to deploy a branch (eg., beta)
-npm run deploy-all # to deploy master, translations and beta
+npm run release-production # to release it to production
 ```

 ## To update to latest version